vinayakgulavani/TechReady/README.md

 # TechReady
-this is my first repo
+this is my first repo.
+auther: vinu